Meet the Speakers

 Pam Dillon

-Pamela Dillon is a certified association executive currently serving as PTC staff under a service agreement with NASBLA.
-Dillon previously staffed the National Boating Education Standards Panel and the NASBLA Education Committee.
+Pamela Dillon is a certified association executive currently serving as Paddlesports Trade Coalition (PTC) staff under a service agreement with the National Association of State Boating Law Administrators (NASBLA).
+Dillon previously staffed the National Boating Education Standards Panel and the NASBLA Education committee.
 She co-authored the third edition of “The Guide for Multiple Use Waterway Management.”
 With her husband, Virgil Chambers, she is program co-manager of the Inland Boat Operation and Marine Patrol Fundamentals Train-the-Trainer course and Methods of Instructor course under the NASBLA Boat Operation and Training (BOAT) program.
 Dillon served as boating law administrator for the state of Ohio, retiring as chief of the Ohio Department of Natural Resources Division of Watercraft in 2011.
-Dillon served as executive director of the American Canoe Association from 2002-2007 and is a recipient of the U.S. Coast Guard’s Distinguished Public Service Award. paddlesportstradecoalition.org
+Dillon served as executive director of the American Canoe Association from 2002-2007, and is a recipient of the U.S. Coast Guard’s Distinguished Public Service Award. paddlesportstradecoalition.org

 Captain | American Waterways Operators